 |Caribou Island, ON|

-Description: Reg Dawson was keeper of Caribou Island Lighthouse, when an article published in 1968, said that the only drawback Dawson thought his job had was the lack of a public library.
-To pass the time on the remote island, Dawson tried his hand at writing fiction.
+Reg Dawson was keeper of Caribou Island Lighthouse in 1968, when an article was published in which he said that the only drawback his job had was the lack of a public library.
+To pass time on the remote island, Dawson tried his hand at writing fiction.

-In the early 1960s, the lightstation was powered by diesel generators and the light was electrified.
-An electric motor was adapted to provide the rotation and a 400-watt mercury vapour lamp provided the light source, which could be see over twenty miles on a clear night.
+In the early 1960s, diesel generators were installed on the island and the light was electrified.
+An electric motor was adapted to rotate the lens, and a 400-watt mercury vapour lamp provided the light source, which could be see over twenty miles on a clear night.

-The lens was removed from service in 1992 when the light station was solarized and the light was replaced with a twelve-volt D/C rotating beacon.
-The magnificent lens is now on display at the Canadian Coast Guard base in Parry Sound.
+The lens was removed from service in 1992 when the light station was solarized and a twelve-volt D/C rotating beacon was installed in the lantern room.
+The magnificent Fresnel lens is now on display at the Canadian Coast Guard base in Parry Sound.

 Located on a small island southwest of Caribou Island.
 The lighthouse is owned by the Canadian Coast Guard.
 Grounds open, tower closed.